 Considering a random shooter can down you from an angle you are not looking at, it’s hard to disagree that randomness is a bigger factor, and the easiest way to deal with it is just golden T or bubble hopping.
 Sub 100 toughness numbers are just silly.

-For me Havoc has proven the game can provide the Tide intensity, but I dislike how cheesy some difficulty can be, and how they ruined weapon and build variety.
+For me Havoc has proven the game can provide the Tide intensity, but I dislike how cheesy some difficulty modifiers can be, and how they ruined weapon and build variety.

 On the subject of cyclical solutions… What about rotating modifiers that are actually drastic enough to propel different weapons into the meta category?
 E.g. one week we could have endless hordes but no carapace, another week we could have doubled specials but no hordes… Etc.